NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 For the protein-ligand case, we simulate the dynamics of a protein (T4 lysozyme L99A/M102Q, 3HTB) in complex with a ligand (2-propylphenol, JZ4) using NEP89 and compare the results with those obtained using the specialized protein-optimized CHARMM36 force field.
 As shown in \autoref{figure:oob}h--j, both models achieve the stable binding of the ligand JZ4 to the protein 3HTB in long-term simulations.
 The binding energy calculated by NEP89 is \qty{-1.64}{\electronvolt}, while the reference value from CHARMM36 is \qty{-1.24}{\electronvolt}, suggesting that NEP89 can reasonably describe the protein-ligand interactions.
 In addition, we calculated the Ramachandran diagram of the protein obtained by the two potentials, which can be used to analyze whether the conformation of the protein model conforms to the rules of stereochemistry.
 As shown in the \autoref{figure:oob}l,m, the total allowed areas calculated by NEP89 and CHARMM36 are \num{63.1}\% and \num{90.47}\%, respectively.
 While NEP89 shows a lower proportion of allowed areas compared to the specialized CHARMM36 force field, both Ramachandran diagrams \cite{Ramachandran1963JMB} show that the highest probability of protein configuration is around the (\qty{-60}{\degree}, \qty{-30}{\degree}) area, with a higher proportion of $\alpha$ area (bottom left area in \autoref{figure:oob}l,m) than that of $\beta$ area (top left area in \autoref{figure:oob}l,m).
-This indicates that NEP89 can qualitatively describe the overall protein structure.
+These observations indicate that NEP89 captures protein conformational preferences at a qualitative level, but its ability to accurately reproduce the Gibbs free energy landscape of protein-ligand systems remains limited (\sautoref{fig:Protein-ligand-FES}).
+This limitation likely reflects incomplete coverage of protein-ligand configurations in the training data and/or the absence of an explicit treatment of long-range electrostatic interactions in the current NEP89 framework, highlighting a key direction for future development (see \hyperref[discussion]{Discussion} section).
 We also calculated the number of protein-water hydrogen bonds, obtaining \num{220} for NEP89 and \num{375} for CHARMM36, which are of the same order of magnitude.
-Overall, these results demonstrate that NEP89 can qualitatively capture key aspects of protein-ligand interactions and protein structure, even though it is not specifically optimized for these protein systems.
+Overall, these results demonstrate that NEP89 can qualitatively capture certain aspects of protein-ligand interactions and protein structure, even though it is not specifically optimized for these protein systems.
 Further improvements are expected through fine-tuning, which we will introduce next.